DUpdateSystem/UpgradeAll/README.md

 1. If you want to install `UpgradeAll`, first select a channel from above, find the latest version, download and install it.

-2. Then open it, find app sources u need in `App Hub` page then open it
+2. Then open it, find app sources u need in `App Hub` page then open it.

 3. After selecting the sources you want to use, go back to main screen, go to `Discover` page and wait a moment, then find / search for the apps / modules you need.

 4. Now, go back to main screen and go to `Apps` page, you can see all the updates of your installed / added apps / modules.

-- **The app market mode will automatically check for updates to your installed apps when it opens**.
+- **The app market mode will automatically check for updates to your installed apps when it opens**

-- You can also visit [here](https://upgradeall.now.sh/guide/#%E9%80%9A%E8%BF%87%E4%BA%91%E7%AB%AF%E4%BB%93%E5%BA%93%E6%B7%BB%E5%8A%A0%E8%BD%AF%E4%BB%B6) for a more detailed graphic tutorial .
+- You can also visit [here](https://upgradeall.now.sh/guide/#%E9%80%9A%E8%BF%87%E4%BA%91%E7%AB%AF%E4%BB%93%E5%BA%93%E6%B7%BB%E5%8A%A0%E8%BD%AF%E4%BB%B6) for a more detailed graphic tutorial.

 ## 🎈 Features